goinvo/goinvo.com/README.md

 ## 🔍 Semantic Search System

 This website features an intelligent semantic search system that helps potential clients find relevant projects using natural language queries.
-The system combines **completed case studies** with **capability definitions** to provide comprehensive coverage of GoInvo's expertise areas.
+The system uses enhanced keyword matching and semantic understanding to surface the most relevant existing projects for any buyer query.

 ### How It Works

-1. **Multi-Source Content**: Combines case studies, features, and capability definitions into a unified search index
-2. **AI-Powered Analysis**: Each item is analyzed by GPT-3.5-turbo to extract metadata and generate buyer-focused descriptions
+1. **AI-Powered Analysis**: Each project is analyzed by GPT-3.5-turbo to extract metadata and generate buyer-focused descriptions
-3. **Semantic Embeddings**: OpenAI's text-embedding-3-small model creates vector representations of all content
+2. **Semantic Embeddings**: OpenAI's text-embedding-3-small model creates vector representations of project content
-4. **Enhanced Matching**: 100+ semantic keyword mappings and domain-specific boosting algorithms
+3. **Enhanced Keyword Matching**: 100+ semantic keyword mappings and domain-specific boosting algorithms
-5. **Client-Side Search**: Search runs entirely in the browser using intelligent keyword matching and concept mapping
+4. **Client-Side Search**: Search runs entirely in the browser using intelligent keyword matching and concept mapping
-6. **Smart Caching**: Only changed content gets reprocessed, saving time and API costs
+5. **Smart Caching**: Only changed content gets reprocessed, saving time and API costs

 ### Search Features

 - **Natural Language Queries**: "I need a UI for an AI platform for therapists"
-- **Capability-Based Matching**: 20+ expertise areas beyond just completed projects
+- **Intelligent Keyword Expansion**: Automatically maps related terms (e.g., "telemetry" → "monitoring", "vital signs")
 - **Buyer-Focused Descriptions**: AI explains why each project is relevant to your specific needs
 - **Smart Filtering**: Filter by project type, industry, and complexity
 - **Real-Time Results**: Instant search with similarity scoring
-- **Compliance Awareness**: Recognizes HIPAA, SOC-2, FedRAMP, and other compliance requirements
+- **Domain-Specific Boosting**: Healthcare, enterprise, and government queries get specialized matching

 ### Content Sources